rosestack/maven-release-by-manual-action/README.md

 - Ensure main branch is up to date before release
 - Resolve any pending PRs that might conflict

-## 📊 Comparison with maven-deploy-action
+## 📊 Comparison with maven-release-by-manual-action

-This action builds upon the concepts from [maven-deploy-action](https://github.com/rosestack/maven-deploy-action) but adds:
+This action builds upon the concepts from [maven-release-by-manual-action](https://github.com/rosestack/maven-release-by-manual-action) but adds:

 - ✅ Release branch management
 - ✅ Automatic version bumping